-The pharmaceutical industry can often be very fast-paced and demanding, but that doesn’t mean you have to neglect the wellbeing of your employees.
+The pharmaceutical and medical devices industry can often be very fast-paced and demanding, but that doesn’t mean you have to neglect the wellbeing of your employees.
 A stressed employee is often an unproductive employee, which can ultimately hurt your company’s bottom line.

 There’s a growing body of research that confirms the link between employee happiness and workplace productivity

 .
 For example, happy employees work harder and are 12% more productive and motivated than those who are unhappy or stressed.

 Workplace stress can often be alleviated simply by providing opportunities to fulfil basic human needs.
 In addition to being less stressed, employees who feel their needs are being met in the workplace, feel more comfortable, confident, and motivated to work productively.